 High Quality PVC Coated Fabric

-Although the lifespan of a steel framed building depends on environmental conditions and the potential corrosiveness of materials stored inside, many Rubb architectural membrane buildings worldwide are still in useful existence twenty-five years or more after being erected.
+Although the lifespan of a steel framed building depends on environmental conditions and the potential corrosiveness of materials stored inside, many Rubb architectural membrane buildings worldwide are still in useful existence with the original membrane twenty-five years or more after being erected.

 When considering the fabric cladding, the longevity issue becomes even more complex.
-There are so many different types of fabric and fabric coatings to choose from and care must be taken to ensure that comparisons are being made on a like for like basis.
-Beware of often lesser expensive and poor quality PE (polyethylene) claddings that will degrade quickly.
+There are so many different types of fabric and fabric coatings to choose from that care must be taken to ensure that comparisons are being made on a like for like basis.
+Beware of often lesser expensive and poor quality PE (polyethylene) or laminate claddings that will degrade quickly.

 The fabric cladding on Rubb steel-framed structures has been proven to last at least 25 years before replacement becomes even a consideration.
-This, however, depends on a number of factors such as environmental conditions and the corrosiveness of the materials stored inside.
+This, however, depends on environmental conditions and the corrosiveness of the materials stored inside.